Aalok Thakkar: Research

 I am working on two projects that bring together computation and the environment:

 1. Darjeeling Revival Project: We are developing statistical models to estimate carbon captured by Enhanced Rock Weathering (ERW) in Northern Bengal.
-This project is funded by Alt Carbon.

 2. OpenGIS India: This is a project in collaboration with Meghna Agarwala , where we use GIS and remote sensing to study forest dynamics, changing land usage and forest fire patterns, floods and river dynamics, and animal-human conflicts across India.